yoctoyotta1024/CLEO/docs/source/usage/quickstart.rst

 Quickstart
 ==========

-Start by following the steps to :doc:`install CLEO <installation>`.
+Start by following the steps to :doc:`install Cleo <installation>`.

-To use CLEO as an SDM coupled to a dynamics solver, essentially your task is to contruct a ``main.cpp`` file.
+To use Cleo as an SDM coupled to a dynamics solver, essentially your task is to contruct a ``main.cpp`` file.

 Have a look at ``roughpaper/src/main.cpp`` and ``roughpaper/src/main_impl.hpp`` for inspiration.
-Depending on the setup you desire, you need to include different instantiations of the core concepts of CLEO in your main.cpp.
-For example for the SDM part of CLEO you need to specify the coupling timestep, the gridbox maps for the domain, and the type of super-droplet motion, microphysics and observer.
+Depending on the setup you desire, you need to include different instantiations of the core concepts of Cleo in your main.cpp.
+For example for the SDM part of Cleo you need to specify the coupling timestep, the gridbox maps for the domain, and the type of super-droplet motion, microphysics and observer.

-Once you’ve done that, your should have constructed all the necesary ingredients for CLEO so that the end of your ``main.cpp`` contains a main function that looks something like this:
+Once you’ve done that, your should have constructed all the necesary ingredients for Cleo so that the end of your ``main.cpp`` contains a main function that looks something like this:

 .. code-block:: c++